The Rosie

 date.
 This night, she suggested they go to his favorite bar.
 She must have been

-didnt retain dominance over his defiant son, who would be his next
+she knew, I knew, if he didnt retain dominance over his defiant son, she

-victim?
-Her diversions didnt always work out the way she intended but
+would be his next victim.
+Her diversions didnt always work out the way

-away from home often became the best alternative.
+she intended but away from home often became the best alternative.

-As usual, I
+As usual, with the

-retreated up the stairs to avoid contact with him.
-My grandmother and watchful
+contact with him.
+My grandmother and watchful mother remained stationed at the

-mother were stationed in the kitchen near the stairs.
+wooden scarred table in the kitchen near the stairs.
 A soft blockade.
 He

-until the bar invitation caught his attention.
-Michael Connelly, father of one,
+attention.
+Michael Connelly, who thrived on trouble, father of one, tormentor

 My grandmother had

-property, laid a hand on anyone in her sight, hed be out on the street.
+anything, destroyed her property, laid a hand on anyone in her sight, hed

 Id settled